jasonmacduffie/Nephelai/Nephelai_Sourcebook.txt

 Examples of contraband which the Inquisitors will seize are:

-*   Archonic amulets and tokens
+*   Cthonic amulets and tokens
 *   Cursed scrolls and tomes
 *   Weapons and armor enchanted with Cthonic magic
 *   Various other artifacts with detectable Cthonic energy